 Due to the nature of the high content of titanium in Classidur it is not possible to tint it to the blue.
 The blue was required for the end wall of the church.
 For this I propose the use of Keim Optil which can be tinted to the required colour.
 A colour chart for the Keim products has been left with the church.

-Further to a quick inspection of the exterior of the church, we feel that the iron works such as the guttering would best be cleaned back with a mechanical wire brush to provide a clean bright surface.
+Further to a quick inspection of the exterior of the church, we feel that the iron works such as the guttering should have a clean.
+Perform this with a mechanical wire brush to provide a clean bright surface.
 2 systems could be adopted firstly PPG Sigmacover 2, a two pack epoxy coat, followed by Sigmadur 550, a 2 pack polyurethane topcoat.
 This system is often used on the highways for coating bridges etc. If you feel this is more than you require Promain can offer a single pack system from Centrecoat, the CentreCoat Fast Dry Gloss and CentreCoat Zinc Phosphate Undercoat.

 Regarding other areas such as the timber around the windows, we feel that the Rustoleum XPE system would provide a good system that will outlast a typical Dulux specification.
 If after a more in depth survey it is found that water is penetrating the walls causing damp, (this is often common on solid wall buildings), products such as Sika K501 can be applied.